komzy/Beethoven-Piano-Music-Creator/README.md

 The original network was trained on Final Fantasy video game music.
 The same RNN network was trained from scratch on Beethoven's classical piano pieces to generate new 2 minute long compostions.

-Trainilg loss< 0.5 leads to underfitting in which case the same note is repeated indefinitely.
+Trainibg loss > 0.5 leads to underfitting in which case the same note is repeated indefinitely.

-Training loss >0.2 leads to overfitting where one of the midi tracks is replicated with little to no changes.
+Training loss < 0.2 leads to overfitting where one of the midi tracks is replicated with little to no changes.

 Beethoven Dataset: http://www.piano-midi.de/beeth.htm